FAQ - General

-EchoLink was developed on Windows 10, and tested extensively on Windows 10 and Windows 7.
+EchoLink was developed on Windows 10, and has been tested extensively on Windows 10/11 and Windows 7.

 It is designed to run on all 32-bit and 64-bit versions of Microsoft Windows, Vista and above.

-(The current version of EchoLink does not run on Windows XP, or Windows editions prior to XP.)
+(The current version of EchoLink does not run on Windows XP, nor Windows editions prior to XP.)

-there are no plans to offer versions of EchoLink for other
+Currently, there are no plans to offer official versions of EchoLink for other desktop operating systems.

 2. Will EchoLink run on a mobile device?

-An edition of EchoLink for the Apple iPhone, iPad, and iPod touch is now available, free of charge, at the App Store.
+An edition of EchoLink for the Apple iPhone and iPad is available at the App Store.

 3. How do I download and install EchoLink?